 One of the examples – British Petroleum – was launched not at the best time for it.
 I am not sure whether there would be the right time, but you need to be aware of what is going on in our world.
 It is not only for conflicts but for trends and well.

 Some ideas may appear extremely outdated for the target audience.
 Some trendy ideas may not match the company’s image.
-For example, McDonald’s is about being one of the best and tasty food brands in the world, but not about memes and teenage hype.
+For example, McDonald’s is about being one of the best and tasty food brands globally, but not about memes and teenage hype.